 Following larger events, a further debrief is often held a few days after the event has finished.
 This is the opportunity to air or highlight any concerns or incidents that may have occurred during the event.
 Organisers and security companies can learn many valuable lessons by assessing previous events and possible mistakes or incidents.

-Westminster Security provides event security services in London and throughout the UK.
+Westminster Security provides high-end security to high-end events and venues.
+Enquire about our event security services in London and throughout the UK.